Real Estate in Moscow, Russia

 When we asked expats what advice they would give a foreigner before buying a property in Moscow, they said...

 "Yes, foreigners are allowed to own property in Moscow.
 However, there are certain restrictions and requirements that they need to follow.
 Foreigners must obtain a temporary or permanent residence permit to purchase residential property.
 Additionally, they may face limitations on the type and size of the property they can buy.
 It is also important to note that foreign individuals are not allowed to own agricultural land in Russia.
-Despite these restrictions, many foreigners successfully purchase property in Moscow for personal use or investment purposes," said one in Moscow.
+Despite these restrictions, many foreigners successfully purchase property in Moscow for personal use or investment purposes," remarked one foreigner who made the move to Moscow.

 What appliances are typically included in a rental?